w3c/wai-tutorials/source/tables/multi-level.html.erb.md

 ---
 title: Multi-level Tables
 status: editors-draft
-order: 5
+order: 4
 ---

 Multi-level tables are those that have a structure that is too complex to support strict horizontal or vertical association between header and data cells.
-In each case, the relationship between header and data cells needs to be defined by giving each `<th>` cell a unique id attribute, and each `<td>` a headers attribute that lists related id values, without any comma separation.
+In each case, the relationship between header and data cells needs to be defined by giving each `<th>`{:.elem} cell a unique id attribute, and each `<td>`{:.elem} a headers attribute that lists related id values, without any comma separation.
 Table structures that need to be marked up this way include:

--   Where column headers are repeated or changed part-way through the table;
+-   Where column headers are repeated or changed part-way through the table
--   Those with three or more header cells related to each data cell;
+-   Those with three or more header cells related to each data cell
 -   Where some of the header cells aren't in direct horizontal or vertical alignment to related data cells.

 ## Example 1: Table with multiple column headers in each column

 This table shows contact details for six suppliers.
-To avoid producing an overly wide table the first row has `<th>` cells identifying the first three supply firms and the fourth row has the `<th>` cells identifying the other three.
-To ensure that data cells are associated with the correct firm, each `<th>` cell has a unique *id* and each `<td>` cell has a headers attribute listing the *id* values that relate to it.
+To avoid producing an overly wide table the first row has `<th>`{:.elem} cells identifying the first three supply firms and the fourth row has the `<th>`{:.elem} cells identifying the other three.
+To ensure that data cells are associated with the correct firm, each `<th>`{:.elem} cell has a unique `id`{:.attrib} and each `<td>`{:.elem} cell has a headers attribute listing the `id`{:.attrib} values that relate to it.

-<%= sample_start %>
+{::nomarkdown}<%= sample_start %>{:/nomarkdown}

 <table>
   <caption>